Belmont Viaduct, Wellington: History

-Design and Construction
+Design and construction

 The building was designed by the British civil engineer Harry Higginson, based on experience constructing railway lines in British India.
 He appointed as assistants Arthur Fulton and James Fulton, brothers from Dunedin.
 Construction of the viaduct was then appointed to Morton Danaker.

 The viaduct was built in prefabricated sections on the ground with each structure being lifted section by section using a block and tackle arrangement.
 The seasoned kauri timber used was milled in areas around the country, then brought by sea to Porirua.
-They were then transported to the construction site via teams of Bullock carts.
+They were then transported to the construction site via teams of bullock carts.

 The viaduct completed in November 1886.
 Standing at 38 m high and 104 m long, this was the largest wooden trestle bridge in New Zealand.

-Steel Bridge Replacement
+Steel bridge replacement

 In the early 1900s, the Wellington and Manawatu Railway Company opted to reconstruct many of its wooden bridges and viaducts.
 While the original wooden trestle structure was still suitable for use, the company decided to proceed with the replacement due to the threat of fire.

 A new steel viaduct was prefabricated in the United States by the American Bridge Company, and shipped to Wellington for installation in 1903.
 The structure was built around the original wooden structure, inside the four existing pairs of timber trestles.
 When this was completed, the plate-girder sections to carry the track were rolled out and dropped into place between the piers.
 This resulted in construction being able to proceed, without delaying rail traffic.
 A travelling gantry arrangement was erected over the track so trains could continue to pass underneath.